 Parkinson’s disease dementia refers to the symptoms of Parkinson’s that impair thought processes, mental function, and memory.

-The disease damages the nerve cells responsible for producing dopamine in the substantia nigra, an area of the brain.
+The disease damages the nerve cells producing dopamine in the substantia nigra, an area of the brain.
 Dopamine is a chemical in the brain that has several functions, including assisting in the coordinated movement of muscles.

 In this article, we look at the symptoms, causes, and management of PD dementia.